asadalpha/asadalpha/README.md

-- My name is Asad and I am an App and UX Developer,
+- My name is Asad and I am an App Developer,
 - I love to work on new projects, code minimal UI, and try new Tech,
 - Currently, I am learning AI/ML and Data Science.
 - Anime is Love, Football is Life and Development is Everything :)